tomjwebb/WoRMS-functional-groups/README.md

 ```R
 library(tidyverse)
 ```
 To run for a single species, just use a valid Aphia ID.
-If you just have a species name, you can get its Aphia ID using the `wm_name2id` function, e.g. for the common mussel, *Mytilus edulis*:
+If you just have a species name, you can get its Aphia ID using the `worrms::wm_name2id` function, e.g. for the common mussel, *Mytilus edulis*:
 ```R
 wm_name2id("Mytilus edulis")
 #> [1] 140480
 ```
-Then run the function:
+Then run the `get_worms_fgrp` function:
 , e.g.
 ```R
 get_worms_fgrp(AphiaID = 100803)